CRUFT: To Synchronize Our Heartbeats

 There is so much broken and fragmented information to consume on the Internet, so the task is to build something from the leftovers.
 This is CRUFT.

-I am a visual artist who creates code-based automated art that explores the nature of the Internet, it's strengths and failures, producing what has been called a post-Internet art that reflects the networks effect on our society and culture.
 The Internet is the raw material I appropriate and remix by writing computer code that is automated and runs on a 24/7 schedule producing a form of auto-generated collage I call CRUFT.
-The resulting artwork allows me to investigate broader issues of traditional concepts—such as originality, creativity, authorship and eternal value.
+The resulting artwork allows me to investigate the metamodern oscillation between [enthusiasm & irony], [hope & melancholy], [empathy & apathy], [unity & plurality], [totality & fragmentation], and [purity & ambiguity].

 CRUFT lacks certainty, it is variable, fragile, and impermanent.